How do I install WordPress manually?

-In this guide, we show you how to do a manual installation of WordPress on your web space.
-You can use this option if you can't, or don't want to, use the 1-click installer that is available in most of our packages.
+In this guide, we show you how to install WordPress manually on your web space.
+You can use this option if you can't or don't want to use the 1-click installer which is available in most of our hosting plans.

 - Step 1 - Locate your database login details